Agaetis-IT/mortgage-helpers/README.md

 ) => number;
 ```

 If one param is missing or is not a valid number, it will throw an error.
-Also please note this function may fail if computation is too hard (it mainly occurs if there are too many decimals in params) OR if interest rate is negative which is not supported.
+Also please note this function may fail if computation is too hard (it mainly occurs if there are too many decimals in params) OR if interest rate is negative, which is not supported.
+This is indeed the only function here that does not.

 ### getSavingsCapitalAtMaturity:

 This function will give you a savings capital value at desired maturity, based on initial capital, interest rate, months duration and monthly installments.
+Initial capital must be equal to zero or positive and monthly payments are optional.

 ```js
 getSavingsCapitalAtMaturity: (